RoneoOrg/jamstack.club/README.md

 * Any open source themes with a public github repo can be submitted.
 * Please make sure the demo URL links to a demo of the theme and not your personal or business site.

+## Newsletter

+A newsletter subscribtion form is available on each theme pages.

+The service is run by [Buttondown.email](https://buttondown.email) and requires Netlify hosting to leverage the [Serverless functions](https://docs.netlify.com/functions/overview/).

 ## Develop Locally